18 Benefits of CRM Software for Your Company & Customers

 Sales productivity tools notify you to send a follow-up email, provide detailed customer purchase histories, and allow you to track deals through the sales pipeline.
 They can also identify a new sales opportunity and track existing opportunities by stage, month, amount, and the probability of success.

-About 70% of sales reps think CRM closes more deals.
+Also, about 70% of sales reps think CRM closes more deals.
 So, using this tool will boost your sales team's productivity, improve their conversion rates, and help them close more deals.

 5. Improve customer satisfaction